 - I think it's best, and cheapest, to buy the whole flaxseeds.

 - To make one cup of flaxseed meal, put 2/3 cup (that's right, only 2/3 of a cup) of flaxseeds in your food processor and run it on high for about one minute.
 It will soon have the consistency of cornmeal.
 And you'll have a full cup.
 That's all there is to it.

 - Another advantage of flaxseeds is that you can add a tablespoon of them to your morning cereal, or in a smoothie, or in your spice bread, or eat them with peanut butter.
 There are so many easy ways to let your body take advantage of this amazingly healthful food!

 Lord Have Mercy, It's Good!

 This recipe makes the lightest, most delicious bread!
-It's soft like white bread, but of course has all the healthy ingredients that your heart and body needs.
+It's soft like white bread, but of course, it has all the healthy ingredients that your heart and body need.

 Are you on a diet?
 Did you know that flaxseed is a natural appetite suppressant?
 I eat a piece, toasted, for breakfast, and am full until lunch—sometimes until the early afternoon.
 It's really amazing.